This blog post describes the various tools that I use for both work and hobby projects on my development PC.

 It integrates into the explorer menu so it’s always available to select the “first” and “second” folders or two files to compare.

 This is a visual front end to the git source control which I use every day for all of my projects and at work.
-I wrote GitForce to have a nicer UI for git and to not have to deal with git command line, ever.
+I wrote GitForce to have a nicer UI for git and to not have to deal with the git command line, ever.

 Editors / IDEs: